 Read about our other favorite garden: Garden of Morning Calm in Gapyeong, South Korea

-3. Take Fun Photos with the Merlion Statue at the Marina Bay’s Merlion Park.
+3. Take Fun Photos with the Merlion Statue at Marina Bay’s Merlion Park.

-We walked to the Marina Bay from the Gardens by the Bay.
-The walk took over 30 minutes, but you can easily take a MRT train.
+We walked to Marina Bay from the Gardens by the Bay.
+The walk took over 30 minutes for us, but you can easily take an MRT train.

 Address: One Fullerton Road, Singapore

 Due to Singapore’s high Chinese population, we had to see what Chinatown looked like.

 The area is touristy with upgraded with renovated/newly painted structures next to Chinatown MRT station (DT19/NE4).
 It didn’t have the pushy crowds or grit that we’re used to like in San Francisco’s Chinatown.

 Regardless, the area has plenty of shopping and good eats.
 You can spend a few hours here wandering the side streets or inside the market for souvenirs.
 Luggage tags with anime and Disney characters are popular items to purchase.

 Consider taking the time to explore the Buddha Tooth Temple Relic and Museum and the offerings.
 It has free admission.
 You can walk inside and learn more about the Buddhist culture and see Buddha statues inside.